K-C-DaCosta/game_collab/README.md

 ## Why rust?
 I'm chosing rust because:
 - if you already know C/C++ it should be easy to get into
+- if you **DON'T** know C/C++ then rust will be a way more forgiving experience
 - outputs reasonably fast machine code, so its good for applications like this
 - has a strong but simple type system
 - documentation uses markdown so no need to learn new syntax for that there
 - has built in testing infastructure
-- has a good module system
+- has an actual module system
 - has good wasm support ( its easier to cross compile projects to wasm than using other languages )
 - has good error messages
 - newer programmers will be prevented from adding obvious bugs to the code base, thanks to the borrow checker